About the Research Programme

 Studies worldwide have shown that students who are, or are perceived to be, lesbian, gay, bisexual or transgender face widespread discrimination and hostility in schools.
 They have a lesser sense of belonging to their schools, are harassed by their teachers and peers, excluded from activities and are verbally, physically or sexually abused.

 However, these studies have been conducted in other countries and there is very little understanding of the experiences of queer students in Indian schools.
 This research aims to bridge this gap through a participatory approach and with the help of persons who identify as queer.
 The findings of this study will be used to further a more enriching environment in schools.
 This research was supported by the IASSCS Emerging Scholars’ International Research Fellowship.
-This project has since won the Jack Collins Social Action Bursary of the Oriel College, Oxford, in 2017
+This project has since won the John Collins Social Action Bursary of the Oriel College, Oxford, in 2017